WUNC (FM): History

 WUND-FM in Columbia signed on March 24, 1999, bringing NPR programming to one of the few areas of North Carolina without a clear signal from a full-fledged NPR station.

 WUNW-FM in Welcome signed on as a full-service FM station on 91.1 FM in December 2013, providing increased coverage of WUNC to suburban communities in Davidson County, located south of Greensboro and Winston-Salem.

 On May 13, 2015, officials announced the acquisition of WFSS, a public radio station licensed to Fayetteville State University in Fayetteville.
 Simulcasting of WUNC began at 10:00 AM on May 13, 2015.
 The sale closed in November.

 On August 4, 2016, WUNC launched WUNC Music, an adult album alternative format, on their HD2 channel and on their website.
 WUNC shut down WUNC Music on June 30, 2024.

 On May 31, 2023, WUNC announced the purchase of WZCO in Chadbourn, the former Columbus County Schools student-run radio station, for $50,000.
 WUNC programming began on October 6.

+In June 2025, WUNC finished building and signed on a new station, WUNL-FM, licensed to Laurinburg.
+WUNL-FM covers parts of Richmond, Robeson and Scotland counties along the South Carolina border; this area previously had no access to a local-grade NPR signal except for a translator of WFAE that covers Laurinburg proper.